pyblosxom/pyblosxom/docs/dev_architecture.rst

    :linenothreshold: 5

 ======================
-PyBlosxom Architecture
+Pyblosxom Architecture
 ======================

 Summary
 =======

-PyBlosxom uses the file system for data storage allowing you to use the text-based tools that you use for other parts of your workflow for your blog.
+Pyblosxom uses the file system for data storage allowing you to use the text-based tools that you use for other parts of your workflow for your blog.

-PyBlosxom has a plugin system allowing users to augment and extend PyBlosxom's behavior to meet their specific needs.
+Pyblosxom has a plugin system allowing users to augment and extend Pyblosxom's behavior to meet their specific needs.

-This chapter covers PyBlosxom's architecture.
+This chapter covers Pyblosxom's architecture.

 The code is fairly well documented and you should always consider the code to be the authority when the code and this manual are in